unleashlive/slate/source/includes/_library.md

 ### Upload a media file

-In order to upload file to Unleash S3, call this endpoint to receive presigned POST url and headers.
+In order to upload file to Unleash Library, call this endpoint to receive presigned POST url and headers.
 These will be used to construct a second request to upload the file directly to S3.

 #### API Endpoint